Saint Monica Teen Center Teen Outreach Program (TOPs) Raleigh Youth Council (RYC) Team Building Summer Camps Purpose

-The Raleigh Youth Council is a forum for high school student to freely express their ideas and opinions and serve as advocates for teens throughout Wake County.
-The Council serves as an opportunity for teenagers to share in civic engagements, leadership opportunities, community service, recreational outings, fundraising events and participate in special events such as the Youth Legislative Assembly and State Youth Council Conferences.
-If you are a teenager looking for an opportunity to develop your leadership skills, meet new friends, need volunteer hours at school or just want to make a valuable difference in your community then join the Raleigh Youth Council at our next meeting.
+The Raleigh Youth Council is a forum for high school students to freely express their ideas and opinions and serve as advocates for teens throughout Wake County.
+The council serves as an opportunity for teenagers to share in civic engagements, leadership opportunities, community service, recreational outings, fundraising events, and participate in special events such as the Youth Legislative Assembly and State Youth Council Conferences.
+If you are a teenager looking for an opportunity to develop your leadership skills, meet new friends, need volunteer hours at school, or just want to make a valuable difference in your community then join the Raleigh Youth Council at our next meeting.

-Meetings take place on the second and fourth Mondays of each month during the school year.
+Meetings are currently occuring virtually on the second and fourth Mondays of each month.

-The cost is $20 per staff hour of program with a minimum of 2 staff.
-We require a 1 to 8 staff member to student ratio.
+The cost is $20 per staff hour of the program with a minimum of two staff.
+We require a staff member to student ratio of one to ten.